Duade10/mhtb/README.md

   - ❌ Reject (send nothing)
   - 📝 Custom (admin provides a replacement)
 - Notifies n8n via a webhook with the admin’s decision
-- Automatically handles timeouts if the admin doesn’t respond
+- Sessions remain active until the admin responds

 ---